-Alternatively you can point Console.app at the log archive folder.
-When using Console.app it may take a minute or two (depending on how many logs are contained within the archive) to fully add the logs.
+Alternatively, you can point Console.app at the log archive folder.
+When using the Console.app it may take a minute or two (depending on how many logs are contained within the archive) to fully add the logs.
 From either Terminal.app or Console.app, examiners can use keywords (commands) to access the logs.

 To gather external device entries either command can be entered into Terminal.app on macOS Sierra and High Sierra.